mitkeng/CCS_Focusing/README.md

 <br />

 #
-### Requirement and Disclaimer
+### Remarks and Requirement
 This program takes in an ensemble of raw conformers in atomic cartesian xyz format as input.
+As mentioned prior, CCS is predicted for $N_{2}$  as the neutral IM-MS collision gas.
 Only filtering and partitioning of conformers are accomplished; no alteration to conformer physical property is done.
+The filter size is automatically constructed from the model's latest performance standard prediction error and a user input reference CCS value.

+Additional unvalidated models for other biomolecule classes are made available as dropdown options for use, but proceed with discretion.

-Connection to google drive for importing and exporting data or results are supported.
+Connection to Google Colab Notebook is required.
+Connecting to Google Drive for importing and exporting data or results are supported.
 <br />
 <br />